 RALLI: Results Academic Language Literacy Instruction K-5

 These institutes will provide participants with the tools and knowledge necessary to analyze academic language demands in elementary content texts.
 They will focus on developing competencies to effectively assess and teach the continuum of language skills, academic content knowledge and instructional strategies that promote academic achievement with the new California Common Core Standards.

 Participants in these institutes learn how to assess discrete reading skills, such as word recognition, vocabulary, comprehension and fluency in order to inform instruction.
 The institutes also provide support in implementing school wide teamwork and data analysis to determine intervention and differentiate instruction in an RtI model.

 A Focused Approach in Frontloading English Language Instruction K-6

 Participants in these institutes will learn how to frontload English by linking language acquisition to the Houghton Mifflin or Open Court reading programs, in order to provide English Learners access to the core curriculum.

 ADEPT is a valid and reliable oral language assessment aligned with the CELDT test for students in grades K-8.
 ADEPT assesses a student’s ability to understand and generate language using a scope and sequence of language forms or structures across the five levels of English proficiency.
 ADEPT is included in the RESULTS for English Learners institutes and is available as an additional institute day (6 hours) for FA and CRLP RESULTS institutes.

 SEBT: Spanish-English Bi-Literacy Transfer

-These institutes support literacy development co-related to the California Pre-Kindergarten Learning and Development Guidelines.
-Participants learn to weave literacy strategies throughout the curriculum.
+These institutes support literacy development co-related to the California Pre-Kindergarten Learning and Development Guidelines and the California English Language Arts Framework for TK-K. Participants learn to weave opportunities for foundational literacy throughout the instructional day.